flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 **Result: We need to start our descent 90NM before the target fix with either an average of ^^vertical speed of -2.333ft/min^^ or an average ^^descent angle of -2.9°^^** during the descent distance.

+!!! note ""
+    The above result is averaged over the descent distance and the values are approximations.
+For more precision use one of the other two methods.

 #### Rate of Descent

 To calculate the TOD with a fixed vertical speed (rate of descent) we have to enter the starting altitude, the desired target altitude, and the desired vertical speed.